cwise24/snopsy/docs/module3/1_ansible.rst

    - pause:
         seconds: 10

 When an action fails, prompt user to accept and continue rather than stop/fail.
-I use the below when my docker network already exists
+Let's add the below code to the end of your *tags.yml* playbook

 .. code-block:: yaml
    :linenos:
    :caption: Pause & Prompt

    - pause:
-       prompt: "{{ dnet.results[0].stderr_lines[0] }}.
-Press Enter to continue "
+       prompt: " Press Enter to continue "
-     when: dnet.results[0].rc  != 0
+     when: fact_var is defined

 Meta
 --------